varsha-karandikar/CKO.PaymentProcessing/README.md

 # How to Run
 Steps:
 -	Clone the repo from link: https://github.com/varsha-karandikar/CKO.PaymentProcessing.git
+-	Press Ctrl + F5 to build and run the Web Apis
+-	It will open Swagger page : http://localhost:5204/swagger which lists down all APIs
+-	The APIs are listed below:

 # Areas of Improvement
 The component CKO.BankSimulator has been built using Inmemory collection, and it saves card details for the time when its run, assuming that payment gateway does not